General Lee (car): History

+Series creator Gy Waldron first considered a Pontiac Firebird for the "part" of the General Lee, but deferred to the experience of stunt coordinator Al Wyatt, Sr. to choose a car that could withstand the rigors of the stunts required.
+Wyatt, having previously coordinated the stunt work for the 1974 film Dirty Mary, Crazy Larry, chose the 1969 Dodge Charger, since he was intimately familiar with the driving and stunt capabilities of the three Chargers used in that film.
+As many of the stunts in The Dukes of Hazzard were similar in nature (aside from the long-distance jumps), he felt the car would perform well.

+On average, more than one General Lee was used up per show.
+When filming a jump, anywhere from 500 to 1000 lb of sand bags or concrete ballast was placed in the trunk to prevent the car from nosing over, and landing on the front bumper.
+The mechanics would eventually decide raise the front end of the car by adjusting the torsion bars to maximum height, in order to keep the front lower valence from scraping against the ramp on the jump, causing it to lose speed.
+Stunt drivers report enjoying the flights, some gaining over 40 feet of vertical altitude, but hating the landings.
+Despite the ballast, the landing attitude of the car was usually unpredictable, resulting in moderate to extremely violent landings nose-down or on all four wheels, and high g forces on the driver, depending on how it landed.
+On most landings, the car's unibody construction failed catastrophically, necessitating editing tricks in post production to eliminate the damage onscreen as much as possible.
+All cars used in large jumps therefore were immediately retired due to structural damage.

 Although the estimated number of General Lees used varies from different sources, according to former cast member Ben Jones ("Cooter" in the show), as well as builders involved with the show, 325 General Lees were used to film the series.
 Others claim about 255 were used in the series.
-Approximately 17 originals still exist, although in various states of repair.
-On average, more than one General Lee was used up per show.
-When filming a jump, anywhere from 500 to 1000 lb of sand bags or concrete ballast was placed in the trunk to prevent the car from nosing over.
-Later in the series the mechanics would raise the front end of the car to keep it from scraping against the ramp causing it to lose speed, thereby providing a cushion for the driver upon landing.
-Stunt drivers report enjoying the flights but hating the landings.
-Despite the ballast, the landing attitude of the car was somewhat unpredictable, resulting in moderate to extremely violent forces, depending on how it landed.
-On many of the jumps the cars bent upon impact.
-All cars used in large jumps were immediately retired due to structural damage.

-Chargers from model-years 1968 and 1969 (no 1970 Chargers were used until the 2005 movie) were sourced and converted to General Lee specifications (taillights, grills, etc.).
+Approximately 17 originals still exist, in various states of repair.
+Chargers from model years 1968 and 1969 (no 1970 was used until the 2005 film) were sourced and converted to General Lee specifications (taillights, grills, etc.).
 Despite popular belief, according to all builders involved over the years, obtaining cars was not a problem until later years.
 By that time, the car was the star of the show and Warner Bros.
 (WB) moved building of the cars in-house to keep the cars consistent in appearance.
 Later in the show's run, when it got too hard and/or expensive to continue procuring more Chargers, the producers started using more "jump footage" from previous episodes.
 In the final season, radio-controlled miniatures were occasionally used, to the chagrin of several cast members.